Homological mirror symmetry for toric orbifolds of toric del Pezzo surfaces: An example of a quotient stack of

-In this section, we discuss the relation between dimer models and torus-equivariant homological mirror symmetry for two-dimensional toric Fano stacks.
-As an example, consider the case when $\Delta$ is the convex lattice polygon in Section \ref{sc:p2} corresponding to $\bP^2$ and $\phi : N \to N$ is a linear map represented by the matrix $ . $ Then $\phi(\Delta)$ is the convex hull of $(2, -1)$, $(-1, 2)$ and $(-1, -1)$ shown in Figure \ref{fg:Z9_diagram}.
+In this section, we illustrate Theorem \ref{th:orbifold_hms} with an example of a quotient stack of $\bP^2$ by a cyclic group of order three.
+Let $\Delta$ be the convex lattice polygon in Figure \ref{fg:Z3_diagram} corresponding to $\bP^2$ and $\phi : N \to N$ be a linear map represented by the matrix $ . $ Then $\phi(\Delta)$ is the convex hull of $(2, -1)$, $(-1, 2)$ and $(-1, -1)$ shown in Figure \ref{fg:Z9_diagram}.

 One has